keithasaurus/koda-validate/README.md

         print(errs)
 ```
 What do we see here?
-- `RecordValidator` is fundamentally de-coupled from it's target -- in this case `Person`.
+- `into=Person`: `RecordValidator` is fundamentally de-coupled from it's target -- in this case the `Person` class.
 It can target any
-`Callable` that accepts the validated values from the keys, in order (the names of the keys do not matter to the target).
+`Callable` that accepts the validated values from the keys, in order -- the names of the keys do not matter to the target.
 Often
 it will make sense to target some kind of `dataclass` or `NamedTuple` that conforms to the needed
-args.
+args, but you can use any Callable that accepts the correct arguments.
 - `KeyNotRequired` results in a `Maybe` value.
-In the example above it, age was returned as `Just(30)` because
+In the example above, age was returned as `Just(30)` because
 the key was present.
 If the key was not present, the validation could still have succeded, but the value for age
-would be `nothing`
+would be `nothing`.
+This gives us an explicit indication of whether a key was present or not.
-- We have a key for `"full name"` -- keys are not bound to any kind of special form.
+- `"full name"`: keys are not bound to any kind of special form.

-`RecordValidator` is extremely flexible because it can handle any kind of valid key, whether it is required or not.
+`RecordValidator` is extremely flexible because it can handle any kind of valid dictionary key, whether it is required or not.
 So,
 you can validate _weird_ data like this:
 ```python
 from typing import List